dain98/Minccino/README.md

 [josh | megatron#7200](https://twitter.com/silence_037) - Came up with the idea on his own bot!
 Best459#2450 - Came up with the most updated equation that Minccino uses.
 [this1neguy#4569](https://twitter.com/this1neguy) - Helped me test case how much impact map % had on the formula.

+**Coding:**
+[Riya#0001](https://twitter.com/riyacchi) - Helped me a shit ton in general, he's an absolute genius when it comes to this kind of work.
+I look up to him a lot!